-Many countries are currently reviewing their existing treaty network and treaty policy in light of a better understanding of revenue losses associated with treaty abuse, the recommendations resulting from the BEPS project, including the minimum standard to combat treaty shopping, and the 2017 updates of the OECD Model Tax Convention on Income and on Capital ("OECD Model") and of the UN Model Double Taxation Convention between Developed and Developing Countries ("UN Model").
+Many countries are currently reviewing their existing treaty network and treaty policy in light of a better understanding of revenue losses associated with treaty abuse, the recommendations resulting from the BEPS project, including the minimum standard to combat treaty shopping, and the most recent updates of the OECD Model Tax Convention on Income and on Capital ("OECD Model") and of the UN Model Double Taxation Convention between Developed and Developing Countries ("UN Model").
 This toolkit should help new treaty teams or team members to swiftly initiate that work.

-1 https://www.tax-platform.org/sites/pct/files/publications/104902-SECOND-REVISION-concept-note-platform-for-collaboration-on-tax.pdf.
+&lt;sup>1 http://documents.worldbank.org/curated/en/801891468196141038/pdf/104902-SECOND-REVISION-concept-note-platform-for-collaboration-on-tax.pdf.